 If so, you may have a sluggish gallbladder with either insufficient bile production or poor bile flow as the cause of a sluggish gallbladder.

 Disclaimer: This site contains affiliate links.
 As an amazon associate, I earn from qualifying purchases.

-By optimizing both bile production and flow with gallbladder nutrients, you can help to support healthy gallbladder function.
+By optimizing both bile production and flow with Seeking Health Gallbladder Nutrients, you can help to support healthy gallbladder function.